Rule of Law Video Contest presented by the CBA Rule of Law Task Force

 AI Policy:

 We welcome AI collaboration!
-If you use AI tools, simply include a 10-15 second explanation of your creative process at the end of your video.
-We're judging primarily on message clarity and educational impact, not production value.
+If you use AI tools, simply include a 10-15 second explanation of your creative process following the end of your video.
+We’re judging primarily on message clarity and educational impact, not production value.

-• 1st Place: $3,000
+• 1st Place: $2,500

 Winners will be featured on CBA's website, social media channels, and in our publications reaching thousands of individuals statewide.